JustWhit3/JustWhit3.github.io/_pages/cv.md

 ======

 * (02/2021 - Now): **Teaching tutor**, University of Bologna, Bologna, Italy.
 Courses:
+  * [*Programmazione per la Fisica*](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2022/485310) at bachelor of physics.
-  * [*Fenomeni termici*](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/434312) at bachelor of physics.
+  * [*Fenomeni Termici*](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/434312) at bachelor of physics.
   * [*Laboratorio di Elettromagnetismo e Ottica [Modulo 3]*](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/434322) at bachelor of physics.
   * [*Laboratorio di Meccanica e Termodinamica [Modulo 4]*](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2021/434313) at bachelor of physics.
   * [*Fisica Generale T*](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/414325) at building engineering.